heyHui2018/leetCode/75.Sort Colors/README.md

 ```

 Follow up:
-* A rather straight forward solution is a two-pass algorithm using counting sort.First, iterate the array counting number of 0's,
+* A rather straight forward solution is a two-pass algorithm using counting sort.
-1's, and 2's, then overwrite array with total number of 0's, then 1's and followed by 2's.
+* First, iterate the array counting number of 0's, 1's, and 2's, then overwrite array with total number of 0's,
+then 1's and followed by 2's.
 * Could you come up with a one-pass algorithm using only constant space?